raspberrypi/picotool/README.md

             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be left connected and accessible to picotool, but without the
             USB drive mounted
-        --led <led>
+        --bootsel-led <gpio>
-            Flash LED on this GPIO to show BOOTSEL activity (ignored by Arm RP2350-A2) - only applicable if this command reboots the device to BOOTSEL mode
+            Specify the GPIO for the BOOTSEL activity LED to flash (default none, ignored by RP2350-A2 in Arm mode) - only applicable if this command reboots the device to BOOTSEL mode --bootsel-led-active-low
-        --active-low
-            The BOOTSEL activity LED is active low (ignored on RP2040 and RP2350-A4) To target a file
+            The BOOTSEL activity LED is active low (ignored by RP2040 and RP2350-A4) To target a file
         <filename>
             The file name